 If you feel that vacuuming is still too intense, prioritise the most publicly used areas first.
 For example, hallways, the kitchen and living rooms as they are more likely to collect the most amount of dust and dirt.

 This cleaning hack is especially useful for those nooks and crannies – or that forgotten corner that has been left in the dark for years.
 Investing in a duster with an extendable handle will limit the need for you to stretch far above furniture, a task which can sometimes feel draining.
 Alternatively, to avoid overstretching yourself attach a duster to an empty wrapping paper roll for a make-shift handle.

 #3 Take advantage of the dishwasher

-A dishwasher doesn’t just cut the time needed to clean the dishes, most dishwashers can wash most plastic items too.
-Consider washing a shower seat, gardening tools or even mouth guards!
+A dishwasher doesn’t just cut the time needed to clean the dishes, most of them can even wash some plastic items too.
+Another household cleaning hack is to consider washing a shower seat, gardening tools or even mouth guards!
 Once all of your alternative items are washed, remember to run a full clean of the dishwasher before adding any dishes again.

 #4 Hot soak the dishes